hollyouellette/MechaCar_Statistical_Analysis/README.md

 _Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?_

+Examining the total summary data, the current manufacturing data does meet the specification for all manufacturing lots in total.
+The specification indicates that the variance must not exceed 100 PSI, and the total summary indicates a variance of 62.

+Upon examining each lots individually, although lot 1 and lot 2 show little variance at all (bringing down the average for the total), lot 3 see’s a variance of 170 PSI.
+This does not meen the design specification as it exceeds the maximum variance by 70 PSI.

 ## T-Tests on Suspension Coils